canjs/canjs/docs/can-guides/introduction/technical.md

 ### Batched events

-Observable property changes [can-event/batch/batch.dispatch] synchronous events that update computes and the DOM are ideal for many scenarios, but there are times where this can cause performance problems.
+The previous section highlighted that synchronous event [can-event/batch/batch.dispatch dispatching] and DOM updates are ideal for many scenarios.
+But, there are times where this can cause performance problems.
 To prevent unnecessary updates, events can be batched using [can-event/batch/batch.start batch.start] and [can-event/batch/batch.stop batch.stop].
 Computes and the DOM will only be updated once for all changes within the batch.

 In the previous example, `{{fullName}}` would be updated twice if `firstName` and `lastName` are changed: